-A. Natural-Flow Translation
+A. Natural-Flow Translation:

-The passage is a coordinate sentence containing two sub-clauses, the meaning order of which mainly conforms to that of Chinese logic.
-To translate it in light of the sequence accords with Chinese syntax featured by smooth, clearance and accuracy.
+During the high-energy period of a physical biorhythm, we are more resistant to illness, better coordinated and more energetic; during the low-energy period, we are less resistant to illness, less well coordinated and tired more easily.
+The passage is a coordinate sentence containing two subclauses, the meaning order of which mainly conforms to that of Chinese logic.
+To translate it in light of the sequence accords with Chinese syntax featured by smooth, clear and accurate.
 Some appropriate modifiers could be added in the course of translating to make the version more coherent, clear and accurate.

-B. Inverted Translation
+B. Inverted Translation:

-On the whole, they are narrated on the basis of the time order, reason clause is often in front of result clause, and secondary content usually appear before the main content.
-Therefore, when the descriptive sequence of long EST sentence is contrary to that of Chinese logical expression, it is expected to be translated from the back of the sentence, reversing the original order.
-For example:
+On the whole, they are narrated on the basis of the time order, the reason clause is often in front of the result clause, and secondary content usually appears before the main content.
+Therefore, when the descriptive sequence of a long EST sentence is contrary to that of a Chinese logical expression, it is expected to be translated from the back of the sentence, reversing the original order.

-Scientists are learning a great deal about how the large plates in the earth’s crust move, the stresses between plates, how earthquakes work, and the general probability that given place will have an earthquake, although they still cannot predict earthquakes.
+Scientists are learning a great deal about how the large plates in the earth’s crust move, the stresses between plates, how earthquakes work, and the general probability that a given place will have an earthquake, although they still cannot predict earthquakes.
 The main clause of the original sentence is “scientists are learning a great deal”, followed by four coordinate objects, among which there are two object clauses led by “how”, two noun clauses and one adverbial clause of concession.

-According to the Chinese habits of narration the concession adverbial clause are supposed to be firstly translated, secondly the four coordinate clause, placing the objects that modified by the attributive clause in the rear of another 3 objects, lastly the main clause.
+According to the Chinese habits of narration the concession adverbial clause is supposed to be first translated, secondly, the four coordinate clauses, placing the objects that are modified by the attributive clause in the rear of another 3 objects, and lastly the main clause.
 This kind of translation conforms to Chinese habitual order, “putting the main information in the back of the group sentences”.